Click to listen to this article

-What is invoice factoring?
 Invoice factoring is the leading method of alternative finance in today’s economy.
 Factoring helps small businesses like yours get the cash flow that it needs in order to expand and see success.
 But have you ever wondered where the process came from?
-If so, wonder no more– read on (and check out the infographic above) to see a quick history of the invoice factoring process.
+If so, wonder no more.
+Read on (and check out the infographic above) to see a quick history of the invoice factoring process.
 Learn more about how invoice factoring works.

-Did you know that invoice factoring can trace its history back to the ancient times?
+Did you know that invoice factoring can trace its history back to ancient times?
 It is true!
-As the infographic above explains, the earliest forms of invoice factoring can be traced back to Ancient Phoenicia, and later, the Roman Empire.
+As the infographic above explains, the earliest forms of invoice factoring can be traced back to Ancient Phoenicia.
+Later, the Roman Empire.
 Among other functions, factors were used by farmers and merchants in order to maintain a stable cash flow when the seasons made business scarce.